Steeple Morden Post Office

 Once these houses were completed, Thomas moved into Victoria House with his grocery business, although by 1851 he appears to have retired, though still living at Victoria House.
 He let the other new property in 1842, to James and Jane Flitton, who started a linen and woollen drapery shop.
 Things did not go well and the business failed in 1845 and on 2 June 1845 the stock, comprising 500 lots, was sold at auction on the premises by Cockett & Nash of Royston.
 It is not recorded if the Flittons acted as letter receiver, during their time at No 42.

 The tenant, who succeeded the Flittons in 1845 was George Barker, who traded as a grocer and draper and he is recorded as letter receiver in the 1851 Trade Directory, although it is possible he had been fulfilling that role a little earlier?
-George would have offered stability as letter receiver for over ten years, but then in the period 1853 and September 1854, he upped and left for Shefford, Bedfordshire.
+In the 1847 Directory it is recorded that the mail is received from Royston, although a local receiver is not listed, although it was probably George.
+In addition to running his shop, George fulfilled the role of letter receiver for over ten years, but then at some point between January 1853 and September 1854, he upped and left for Shefford, Bedfordshire.

 His successor, Thomas Swan, arrived from Orwell as progenitor of a family of Steeple Morden grocers, drapers and letter receivers.
 He was resident by 21 September 1854 and in 1873 was the first person to be formally recorded as sub-postmaster.
 The Swan dynasty continued until 1946, when for some reason they gave up the post office and in 1948 sold the shop.
 For those two years 1946-48 Steeple Morden was without a Post Office and a man came from the Head Post Office in Cambridge once a week to pay the old age pensions at the Reading Room on the Recreation Ground.
 What happened to the post is not recorded!